michelleliu103/w205_finalproject/Readme.txt

         c. look at the tables in the database: \d

 11. To connect postgres database to Tableau:
-        a. set up the ODBC PostgresSQL connection with databasename,server, port, username and password created in step 8.
-Test connection to make sure it successully connected
+        a. set up the ODBC PostgresSQL connection with databasename, server, port, username and password created in step 8.
+Test connection to make sure it successully connected.
         b.
 Connect Tableau Desktop with "To a Server"-> PostgresSQL -> and fill in all info used in previous steps

 12. Go to KPP's website to download the lastest poll result data: